verhas/jamal/README.md

 implements the Java scripting API and the interpreter is available on the classpath when Jamal is executed.

-The parameters can be used in the script as variables, thus in this case the characters used in the names of the parameters should be restricted to the characters that can be used in the names in the scripting language.
+The parameters can be used in the script as variables, thus, in this case, the characters used in the names of the parameters should be restricted to the characters that can be used in the names in the scripting language.
 Usually: normal identifiers.
-When the user defined macro is used the global variables of the same name are set with the actual values of the parameters.
+When the user-defined macro is used the global variables of the same name are set with the actual values of the parameters.

 The following sample shows a simple script that implements a looping construct using JavaScript.